BATTLE OF NASHVILLE MONUMENT REDEDICATED AT NEW PARK SITE

 I congratulate the Tennessee Historical Commission on this occasion, and thank it for restoring this grand old sculpture for the instruction and enjoyment of all our people.

 Concept Plan for Interpretive Park

-Of the $225,000 raised for the project, all but about $15,000 will be needed for the relocation and restoration of the monument itself.
-“We’ve got a long way to go,” he noted.
-He estimated that $400,000 will be needed to complete the park to the Concept Plan specifications.
+Of the $225,000 raised for the project, all but about $15,000 was needed for the relocation and restoration of the monument itself.
+It was originally estimated that $400,000 would be needed to complete the park to the Concept Plan specifications.

-Sculptor Coleman noted that he is about halfway completed with carving the new angel which will sit atop the monument’s obelisk, which was recently delivered.
-The sculptures are made of granite from Elberton, Georgia, which is much more suitable for outdoor sculptures than the monument’s original Italian marble.
-(The original oblisk and angel were destroyed during a 1974 tornado).
+Sculptor Coley Coleman noted that the new angel atop the monument’s obelisk is made of granite from Elberton, Georgia, which is much more suitable for outdoor sculptures than the monument’s original Italian marble.
+(The original obelisk and angel were destroyed during a 1974 tornado).
 He noted that he had to wait eight months to receive the granite from the quarry.
-The granite base for the monument has already been situated at the new site.
-The original bronze sculpture of a youth and two horses has been cleaned and resealed at Rehorn & Kelly on Lebanon Road after being removed from the original site by McCord Crane Co.
-The bronze, which has appeared black, now has a beautiful light-brown bronze patina.
+The original bronze sculpture of a youth and two horses was cleaned and resealed at Rehorn & Kelly on Lebanon Road after being removed from the original site by McCord Crane Co.
+The bronze, which had turned dark with age and exposure, was restored to a beautiful light-brown bronze patina.

-The original base will remain at the old site on Franklin Road, said DeWitt, who noted that the property should be maintained as a historical site.
-The small plot of land, now overshadowed by a huge interstate interchange (I-65 at I-440), will revert back to the heirs of the original donators otherwise.
-Confederate artillery was situated at the site during the battle.
+The original base remains at the old site on Franklin Road, said Commission chairman Ward DeWitt, who noted that the property should be maintained as a historical site.
+The small plot of land, now overshadowed by a huge interstate interchange (I-65 at I-440), will revert back to the heirs of the original donors otherwise.
+Confederate artillery was situated at that site during the battle.